grandaihandbook/grandaihandbook.github.io/index.md

     <h1 class="hero-title">
       The Grand AI Handbook
     </h1>
-    <p class="hero-text">Your definitive guide to artificial intelligence — From foundational concepts to cutting-edge innovations</p>
+    <p class="hero-text">Traverse the full spectrum of machine intelligence — from algorithmic origins to the threshold of artificial consciousness</p>

     <div class="hero-buttons">
       <a href="{{ '/content/handbooks/' | relative_url }}" class="button-primary">Explore Handbooks</a>